 Since it's important to limit salt and sugar for babies, I love all-natural peanut butter that contains only peanuts.
 Crazy Richard's is my favorite!
 I also really love Crazy Richard's Peanut Powder, which is, again, just peanuts, but in powder form.
 It's great for stirring into foods and making them thicker, which is nice to baby led weaning.

-Costco brand peanut butter comes in sat a close second, only because it contains salt (though I still give it to my babies, since the salt content of peanut butter isn't all that high), and because it is super affordable.
+Costco's Kirkland brand peanut butter comes in at a close second, only because it contains salt (though I still give it to my babies, since the salt content of peanut butter isn't all that high), and because it is super affordable and convenient to keep stocked.
+You can also find other all-natural brands at most grocery stores.

 How To Serve Peanut Butter To Babies